sunali1/CV/README.md

 Founded a headhunting company with a partner, managed all the business operations side of things.
 Accounts, Invoicing, Budgets.
 IT infrastructure.
 Setting up a recruitment specific CRM.

 #### Resourceful

-At Makers Academy the final project which was a game development, a completely new coding territory.
-Reasearched and by day two presented to the rest of the team the tech stack to use, researched and bought a good tutorial on Udemy and setup everyone to use it.
+At Makers Academy my final project was a game development, a completely new coding territory.
+Researched and by day two presented to the rest of the team the tech stack to use, researched and bought a good tutorial on Udemy and setup everyone to use it.

 ## <a name="projects">Projects</a>